alexwlchan/books.alexwlchan.net/src/reviews/2022/piranesi.md

 He sees the House as a loving, benevolent entity, a place to be respected and enjoyed – other characters take a dimmer view.
 He speaks with great reverence about the statues, and the birds, and the halls, and the dead.

+I could think about this book a lot.
+It's full of unreliable narrators, and it's not always obvious what the "right" decision is.
+(I'm a bit late to the party, but it's hard not to spot the parallels with living through a lockdown.)

 The ending isn't quite as clean as I'd like; it all wraps up a bit quickly, and I got a bit confused in the closing moments.
 (For example, it's implied that the name "Piranesi" was chosen deliberately by the Other, but it's never explained or mentioned again.)

 Chiwetel Ejiofor is a superb narrator, and this was a great book to listen to.

 It feels similar to [*The Starless Sea*](/reviews/the-starless-sea/), which I also enjoyed.
+It also reminded me of C.S.
+Lewis, which I enjoyed less.

 I bought this after Jason mentioned it in [The Incomparable's 2021 review episode](https://www.theincomparable.com/theincomparable/595/), and then several people mentioned it in The Incomparable Slack.